 The reason for this is because the cPanel & WHM installation will include all necessary software that the server needs to function properly and securely.
 When selecting this image, a new display box will appear.
 It will provide quick information on the instance.
 At the bottom, you can click “Create” to continue to the next step for the server setup.

-Following this step, you will see a new box come up with several fields that you will need to fill.
+Next you will see a new box come up with several fields that you will need to fill.
 The server creation wizard does a great job of explaining each step, but you will be asked to name the server, pick the disk type, as well as create a server username and password.
 (You also have the option to provide an SSH key which would need to be generated on your personal workspace and then pasted into this box.)

 After finishing the setup of the instance, the Azure virtual machine will display on your main dashboard.
 You can then click on the instance to see more information.
 Once here, you can see all data regarding usage, other diagnostics, and configurations regarding the machine.